RealImage/bifrost/README.md

 [OpenAPI schema](docs/issuer-openapi.yml)

 `issuer` accepts certificate requests and returns signed certificates.
-It reads a list of CA certificates and keys from the `CRTS` and `KEYS` environment variables respectively.
-Each variable is a comma-separated list of URIs to PEM-encoded certificates or keys.
-Certificates must be valid Bifrost certificates.
+It reads a CA certificate and key from the `CRT` and `KEY` environment variables respectively.
+Each variable must be a URI to a PEM-encoded certificate or key.
+File, S3, and AWS ARN URIs are supported.
-Certificates and keys must be supplied in pairs.

-Each namespace has its own certificate authority.
-The namespace is the first path component of the request URL.
-Clients must send certificate requests to the correct namespace URL.
-Certificate requests must be signed by an ECDSA P256 private key using the ECDSA SHA256 signature algorithm.

-`issuer` can read its signing certificates and private keys in PEM DER ASN.1 form, from a variety of sources.
+The CA certificate must be a valid Bifrost certificate.
 If unconfigured, it looks for `crt.pem` and `key.pem` in the current working directory.

-`issuer` returns a list of issuing namespaces, one per line, at `/namespaces` If enabled, `issuer` exposes prometheus format metrics at `/metrics`.
+`issuer` returns its issuing namespace at `/namespace`.
+If enabled, `issuer` exposes prometheus format metrics at `/metrics`.

 #### [Web Application](web) (alpha)